pydrake.symbolic

 Computes the Jacobian matrix J of the polynomial with respect to vars.
 J(0,i) contains ∂f/∂vars(i).

-monomial_to_coefficient_map(self: pydrake.symbolic.Polynomial) Dict[pydrake.symbolic.Monomial, pydrake.symbolic.Expression]
+monomial_to_coefficient_map(self: pydrake.symbolic.Polynomial) dict[pydrake.symbolic.Monomial, pydrake.symbolic.Expression]

 Returns the mapping from a Monomial to its corresponding coefficient of this polynomial.
 We maintain the invariance that for any [monomial, coeff] pair in monomial_to_coefficient_map(), symbolic:is_zero(coeff) is false.